marketplacer/calayer-with-tint-colored-image/README.md

 # Overview

-This is an iOS demo that shows how to make images drawn with tint color.
+This is an iOS demo that shows how to draw images with tint color.

 It shows two images: one for UIImageView and the other one in CALayer.
 The UIImageView  shows tint color, while the CALayer does not.